f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Managing Device Certificates, Keys, CSRs, and CAs via CLI
 --------------------------------------------------------

-By default F5OS uses a self-signed certicate and key for device management.
+By default, F5OS uses a self-signed certificate and key for device management.
 If you would like to create your own private key and self-signed certificate use the following CLI command:

 .. code-block:: bash